ryan-broguiere/Mockroblog/README.md

-# Getting started with Project 3
+# How to edit this project

 This project uses a simpler configuration that does not use Eleventy (though you are welcome to add it yourself).